Six more new trains to be run in first 100 days of govt: minister

 On the directives of Prime Minister Imran Khan, a local train service to facilitate the low-income people and labourers of Karachi would soon be inaugurated by the president of Pakistan.

+He also said Wi-Fi facility had been provided at all railway stations of railways regional headquarters.

-To a question about Gwadar as a new division of Pakistan Railways, he said railways had bought several acres of land in Balochistan and could talk to the chief minister of Balochistan for more free-of-cost land.
+To a question about Gwadar as a new division of Pakistan Railways, he said railways had bought several acres of land in Balochistan and could talk to the chief minister of Balochistan for more free-of-cost land under the government-to-government agreement.
+He also said CCTV cameras would be installed at godowns of Pakistan Railways.

 LAHORE: Railways Minister Sheikh Rashid Ahmad has said the upgrade of railway network is the real spirit of China Pakistan Economic Corridor (CPEC) while the previous government prioritised road network under the CPEC.